koeppj/kubernetes-sandbox/infrastruture/README.md

 - [`awsecr.Dockerfile`](./awsecr.Dockerfile) - Used to create the docker image that is used to generate an AWS ECR Docker Login token.
 - [`awsdns.Dockerfile`](./ewsdns.Dockerfile) - Used to create the docker image that is used to generate an AWS Route53 A Records based on Certificates.
 - [`aws-ecr-role-and-cron.yaml`](./aws-ecr-role-and-cron.yaml) - A K8S manifest that defines the a service account, RBAC role and cronjob used to periodically update AWS ECR Docker Login ticket and attach it to the `default` service account of the configured `namespace`s
+- [`create-gateways.yaml`](./create-gateways.yaml) - A K8S resource manifest to create the two general use HTTP/S gateways deployed.
 - [`create-aws-credentials.yaml`](./create-aws-credentials.yaml) - A K8S manifest that defines defines the AWS Credentials `secret` in both the `infrastructure` and `default` namespaces (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_DEFAULT_REGION`).
 - `create-cert-issuer.yaml` - A K83 manifest to create a LetsEncrypt based `CusterIssuer` using [cert-manager](https://cert-manager.io/)
 - [`create-storage-class.yaml`](./create-storage-class.yaml) - A K8S manifest to create a `StorageClass` based on the [NFS CSI](https://github.com/kubernetes-csi/csi-driver-nfs) storage driver.
 Based on [this](https://microk8s.io/docs/how-to-nfs) how-to.